GET INVOLVED

 5. Spread the word online!

-Engage your online community about the issues and explain why to support IDA.
+Engage your online community about the issues and explain why to support DarkSky.
 Also, be sure to let them know about joining our email list to receive our monthly e-newsletter and other timely information.
 They – and you – can also follow us on FacebookTwitterInstagram, and LinkedIn.

 6. Become a citizen scientist.